nilostolte/Sudoku/C/doc/README.md

 # Solving Sudoku Grids with the C Executable

 The executable after compiling the C implementation works differently than in Java.
-Here, the grid must be supplied by an 81 characters long string, containing the digits of the one by one, line by line, in a single row.
+Here, the grid must be supplied by an 81 characters long string, containing the digits of the one by one, line by line grid in a single row.

 ## Calling the program